|Leeds - A City of Music|

 150 Years of Music in Leeds Town Hall

-* Leeds Town Hall, for 150 years the focus of Leeds orchestral and choral music and, since 1980, the home of Leeds International Concert Season, is now the home of Leeds Philharmonic Chorus.
-The City's longest serving choir has been in continuous existence since 1870, and now over 150 of their singing members perform regularly at Leeds Town Hall.
+Leeds Town Hall, for 150 years the focus of Leeds orchestral and choral music and, since 1980, the home of Leeds International Concert Season, is now also the home of Leeds Philharmonic Chorus.
+The city’s longest serving choir has been in continuous existence since 1870, and now over 150 of their singing members perform regularly at Leeds Town Hall.

 The Opera North Centre – a permanent home for Leeds’ national opera company

 Leeds based Opera North is the National Opera Company for the North of England.
-In addition to some 50 performances annually at Leeds Grand Theatre, the company tours its productions to the key regional centres of Machester, Newcastle, Nottingham and Sheffield and Hull.
-It has also appeared at London’s Sadlers Wells Theatre is an annual fixture, and Opera North's International appearances have included Barcelona's Liceu Opera House, BBC Henry Wood Promenade Concerts, Edinburgh International Festival and other major European festivals.
+In addition to some fifty performances annually at Leeds Grand Theatre, the company tours its productions to the key regional centres of Manchester, Newcastle, Nottingham, Sheffield and Hull.
+It has also appeared at London’s Sadlers Wells Theatre, and Opera North’s international appearances have included Barcelona’s Liceu Opera House, BBC Henry Wood Promenade Concerts, Edinburgh International Festival and other major European festivals.

-2008 has witnessed the completion of the £32m transformation of Leeds Grand Theatre as the permanent home of Opera North.
-The project's crowning glory is the £10m restoration of the Howard Assembly Room which opened to the public in January 2009.
-This inspirational and beautiful space will offer a unique and eclectic mix of art, talk, events and performance, all programmed by Opera North.
-The Howard Assembly Room is also the rehearsal base of the Orchestra & Chorus of Opera North, the creative hub of Opera North Education and Opera North Projects, and a focal venue for DARE - Opera North and the University of Leeds' groundbreaking partnership.
+2008 witnessed the completion of the £32m transformation of Leeds Grand Theatre as the permanent home of Opera North.
+The project’s crowning glory is the £10m restoration of the Howard Assembly Room which opened to the public in January 2009.
+This inspirational and beautiful space now offers a unique and eclectic mix of art, talks, events and performances, all programmed by Opera North.
+The Howard Assembly Room is also the rehearsal base of the Orchestra & Chorus of Opera North, the creative hub of Opera North Education and Opera North Projects, and a focal venue for DARE – Opera North and the University of Leeds’ ground-breaking partnership.

 Leeds’ Resident Orchestra plays in both Opera House and Concert Hall

-The internationally acclaimed Orchestra of Opera North leads a double life as Leeds and Yorkshire's resident professional symphony orchestra.
-Some 30 concerts annually include Leeds International Concert Season, Kirklees International Orchestral Season, Huddersfield Contemporary Music Festival, Oldham's William Walton Festival, and collaborative concerts with some of the region's leading choral societies.
+The internationally acclaimed Orchestra of Opera North leads a double life as Leeds’ and Yorkshire’s resident professional symphony orchestra.
+Some thirty concerts annually include Leeds International Concert Season, Kirklees International Orchestral Season, Huddersfield Contemporary Music Festival, Oldham’s William Walton Festival and collaborative concerts with some of the region’s leading choral societies.

 Leeds based Northern Ballet Theatre’s orchestra also makes appearances on concert platforms around the Yorkshire region in which capacity it plays under the name of the North of England Concert Orchestra.
 Regular engagements include Halifax Choral Society and Leeds City Council’s annual “Classical Fantasia” at Kirkstall Abbey.